scrabbletank/farhome-rules/rulesdoc.md

 You gain proficiency in Divine spells.

 #### Battle Mage
 If you cast a cantrip or 1st level spell, your next basic attack costs 2 less AP.
-The spell level increase to 2 at 7th level, and 3 at 15th level.
+The spell level increase to 2 at 7th level, and 3 at 15th level, and 4th at 25th level.

 #### Flurry of Blows
 After an unarmed attack, if you have nothing in your offhand you may take the Off-Hand attack action, making two unarmed attacks instead of one, each rolling a single wound for damage.